Heritage

 Bell Tower

-The monumental Bell tower of Nijenrode Castle holds exceptional cultural and architectural significance.
-Nyenrode is the only castle in the Netherlands with a carillon housed in its tower.
-Although the castle did not originally feature a Bell tower—and the structure has been demolished and rebuilt several times over the centuries—the tower is now an integral part of the castle’s iconic appearance.
+The monumental bell tower of Nyenrode Castle holds significant cultural and architectural historical value.
+Although the castle did not originally feature a bell tower, and it has been dismantled and rebuilt over the centuries, the tower is now a defining element of the castle’s current appearance.

-On special occasions at Nyenrode—such as graduation ceremonies, PhD defenses, the opening of the academic year, and Dies Natalis—our professional university carillonneur, Jan Willem Achterkamp, performs on the carillon in the Bell tower.
+On special occasions at Nyenrode – such as graduation ceremonies, PhD defenses, the opening of the academic year, and the Dies Natalis – our professional university carillonneur, Jan Willem Achterkamp, plays the carillon housed in the bell tower.

-Unfortunately, the Bell tower is currently in a state of serious disrepair.
-Several issues have accumulated, including worn roof slates, cracks in the lead cladding of the spire, and the presence of white lead, which can cause severe leaks.
+Unfortunately, the tower is currently in a deplorable state.
+Several issues have accumulated, including wear on the slate roof tiles, cracks in the lead cladding of the crown, and the presence of white lead, which can cause severe leaks.
+Restoring the bell tower is essential to prevent further damage and to preserve the castle’s monumental character.

 Quay wall